bilal-fazlani/commanddotnet/docs/Arguments/argument-arity.md

     * M(>0)..N(>=M) `OneOrMore` (required) N must be greater than or equal to M.
         * If N equal M, the list must have exactly M values.

+Currently, the only way to set the arity for an argument to something other than one of the above is to get the instance of the argument from the `CommandContext` and assign a new `ArgumentArity` to the `IArgument.Arity`.
+This can be done via [middleware](../Extensibility/middleware.md) or [interceptor methods](../Extensibility/interceptors.md).
+We've captured [the work here](https://github.com/bilal-fazlani/commanddotnet/issues/409) but it hasn't been a priority for us.
+This would be an easy feature to contribute to.

 ### Optional Arguments

 An argument is considered optional when defined as...